AkshayRaman97/wit_integration/microservices/app/app/README-ReactJS.md

 A folder `wit_integration` would be cloned to the current folder.
 If the cloning was done successfully proceed to the next section to know about the project structure.

-### Files and Directories
+## Files and Directories

+### Project structure

 Inside the `wit_integration` folder you will find a directory structure like this.

 ![file_directory](https://raw.githubusercontent.com/AkshayRaman97/wit_integration/master/assets/images/master_dir.png)

-> Most of the folders here are used by the `hasura` platform to host our projects on a cluster.
+> *Most of the folders here are used by the `hasura` platform to host our projects on a cluster.
 They are not meant to be tampered with unless you really know what you're doing.
 The folders discussed below are the ones of our interest.
-However if you are interested to know more about the hasura project structure check out this [link](https://docs.hasura.io/0.15/manual/project/index.html).
+However if you are interested to know more about the hasura project structure check out this [link](https://docs.hasura.io/0.15/manual/project/index.html).*

-#### `/microservices`
+### `/microservices`

 Folder structure :